DRIV-EX: Counterfactual Explanations for Driving LLMs: Introduction

 In this work, we introduce \ours (DRIVing EXplanations), an algorithm designed to resolve this tension.
 Our key idea is to decouple the \emph{search} for the counterfactual from its \emph{generation}. \ours treats optimized continuous embeddings from gradient-based methods not as the final output, but as a \emph{semantic guide} for a controlled decoding framework.
 Practically, our algorithm performs gradient-based updates on the unconstrained prompt embeddings to identify the direction required to flip the decision.
 Then, it uses these embeddings to bias an autoregressive re-generation of the input.
 This allows us to steer the fluent generation capabilities of the LLM toward the critical decision boundaries identified by the gradients, effectively combining the search power of continuous optimization with the coherence of autoregressive generation.

 We evaluate \ours through quantitative experiments on LC-LLM \citep{lc_llm}, a recent driving LLM planner, using a textual transcription of the highD dataset \citep{highd}, a real-world highway driving benchmark.
-We show that \ours generates valid counterfactuals more reliably than existing baselines \citep{pynadath2025dab,wen2023pez}.
+We show that \ours generates valid counterfactuals more reliably than baselines \citep{pynadath2025dab,wen2023pez,univ_attacks}.
 We further use \ours to reveal biases that push models toward unsafe decisions.
-Finally, we demonstrate that these insights can be used to mitigate such biases, improving the safety and robustness of driving LLM planners.
+Finally, we demonstrate that these insights can be used to mitigate biases, improving the safety and robustness of driving LLMs.